Social Security Number Collection and Usage-Notification

 It is mandatory that the College collects Social Security numbers to periodically report student-/employee-level data to federal and state agencies for research and data collection.

-It is mandatory that the College collects Social Security numbers for the purpose of reporting state and national standardized testing results, including but not limited to: TABE, GED®, FTCE, ACT and CLEP.
+It is mandatory that the College collects Social Security numbers for the purpose of reporting state and national standardized testing results, including but not limited to: TABE, GED® and CLEP.

 It is mandatory to collect Social Security numbers for agency third-party billings, payment collections, state and federal data collection, tracking, benefit processing, tax reporting, identification and verification.